Globidev/corewa-rs/README.md

  - A sequence of instructions

 The champion's name and description are set using the `.name` and `.comment` directives respectively.
-Instructions and directives are each placed on a single line, empty lines are allowed, token spacing works with any number of whitespace and you can start line comments by using the `#` character
+Instructions and directives are each placed on a single line, empty lines are allowed, token spacing works with any number of whitespaces and you can start line comments by using the `#` character
 To create a champion called "John Cena", you could for instance start your program by writing:
 ```
 .name    "John Cena"          # Champion's name